 The apprentice or trainee must:

-- hold the training record and produce it to their employer, training organisation or the department, when requested
+- hold on to the training record and produce it to their employer, training organisation or the department, when requested

 - take it with them if they change employers.